-- 1. CA certificate and key lifecycle management events, including: a.
-Key generation, backup, storage, recovery, archival, and destruction; b.
-Certificate requests, renewal, and re-key requests, and revocation; c.
-Approval and rejection of certificate requests; d.
-Cryptographic device lifecycle management events; e.
-Generation of Certificate Revocation Lists and OCSP entries; f.
-Introduction of new Certificate Profiles and retirement of existing Certificate Profiles - 2.
-CA and Subscriber lifecycle management events, including: a.
-Certificate requests, renewals, re-key requests, and revocation; b.
-All verification activities stipulated in these Requirements and the CA's Certification Practice Statement (CPS); c.
-Acceptance and rejection of certificate requests; d.
-Issuance of Certificates; and e.
-Generation of Certificate Revocation Lists and OCSP entries. - 3.
-Security events, including: a.
-Successful and unsuccessful PKI system access attempts; b.
-PKI and security system actions performed; c.
-Security profile changes; d.
-System crashes, hardware failures, and other anomalies; e.
-Firewall and router activities; and f.
+- 1. 1.
+CA certificate and key lifecycle management events, including: - 1.
+Key generation, backup, storage, recovery, archival, and destruction; - 2.
+Certificate requests, renewal, and re-key requests, and revocation; - 3.
+Approval and rejection of certificate requests ; - 4.
+Cryptographic device lifecycle management events; - 5.
+Generation of Certificate Revocation Lists - 6.
+Signing of OCSP Responses (as described in Section 4.9 and OCSPSection entries4.10); ;and - 7.
+Introduction of new Certificate Profiles and retirement of existing Certificate Profiles f.
+Signing of OCSP Responses (as described in Section 4.9 and Section 4.10).

+CA and Subscriber lifecycle management events, including:

+- a.
+Certificate requests, renewals, re-key requests, and revocation; - b.
+All verification activities stipulated in these Requirements and the CA's Certification Practice Statement (CPS); - c.
+Acceptance and rejection of certificate requests; - d.
+Issuance of Certificates; and - e.
+Generation of Certificate Revocation Lists and OCSP entries; and

+Security events, including:

+- a.
+Successful and unsuccessful PKI system access attempts; - b.
+PKI and security system actions performed; - c.
+Security profile changes; - d.
+System crashes, hardware failures, and other anomalies; - e.
+Firewall and router activities; and - f.
 Entries to and exits from the CA facility.

-Log entries MUST include the following elements:
+Log entriesrecords MUST include the following elements:

-- 1. Date and time of entry;
+- 1. Date and time of entryevent;

-- 2. Identity of the person making the journal entry; and
+- 2. Identity of the person making the journal entryrecord; and

-- 3. Description of the entry.
+- 3. Description of the entryevent.